Phlaveeoh/lineage-os-utilities/README.md

   - Follow the steps
 - Now open "Miflash_unlock.exe" inside "miflash_unlock-en-5.5.1008.26" and follow the steps on the app
 - Now you should have unlocked the bootloader on you devices.

+Now that you have unlocked the bootloader you should install TWRP and boot it.

+## How to install TWRP and boot it

+it's very simple, you just have to boot the device in Fastboot mode (volume down + power) then run "twrp-installer.bat" inside "TWRP-Mi-Pad-4" and your device will boot TWRP.
+> ⚠️ **Remember to do a backup of your device sometimes to be able to restore it if something goes wrong**